-We would like to extend our thanks to Melissa Moorfoot for her professional service to effectively run this program by creating great motivation and enthusiasm between the group.
-With the increase number of participants and higher interest it is now running two days in a week Monday and Wednesday between 1:30pm to 2:30pm.
+We would like to extend our thanks to Melissa Moorfoot for her professional service to effectively run this program by creating great motivation and enthusiasm amongst the group.
+With the increased number of participants and higher interest, the program is now running two days a week on Mondays and Wednesdays between 1:30pm to 2:30pm.
 Anyone interested is welcome to join.
-Why not contact the Centre today!